RUSSIA: Opposition to war in Ukraine - official pressure and censorship

 People protesting against the war on the basis of their faith continue to be detained and prosecuted.
 On 8 May, police in St Petersburg detained Nikita Rezyukov outside Kazan Cathedral and charged him under Administrative Code Article 20.3.3, Part 1 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") for a placard with a quote from the Psalms: "Turn from evil and do good.
 Seek peace and pursue it."
 Police did not respond to Forum 18's questions as to why they detained him for holding a placard with a Biblical quotation (see below).

 Russia's media watchdog, Roskomnadzor, also regularly blocks websites with information about the war.
-Blocked material includes a Belarusian news report on the destruction of Ukrainian religious buildings, and a Ukrainian Protestant pastor's appeal to fellow clergy in Russia speak out against the invasion.
+Blocked material includes: the website of the Religious Information Service of Ukraine (hosted by the Ukrainian Catholic University in Lviv), a Belarusian news report on the destruction of Ukrainian religious buildings, and a Ukrainian Protestant pastor's appeal to fellow clergy in Russia speak out against the invasion.
 Roskomnadzor did not respond to Forum 18's enquiry as to why it blocks such material (see below).

 Detentions continueSmall numbers of clergy and laypeople continue to protest against the war in Ukraine from an explicitly religious standpoint.
 Those who protest against the war are often punished under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation").